 702. Systems Physiology and Pharmacology.
-(1, 4, 6) The second required course for physiology and pharmacology students is composed of five blocks including blocks on neuroscience (Blk 1), endocrine (Blk 2), renal/gastrointestinal (Blk 3), cardiovascular/pulmonary (Blk 4) and regenerative physiology (Blk 5).
+(1, 4, 6) The second required course for physiology and pharmacology students is composed of five blocks, with sections focusing on neuroscience, endocrine, renal/gastrontestinal, cardiovascular/pulmonary, and regeneratie physiology.
+The course aty be taken by blocks.